 If normal good practice within the classroom does not result in progress then the class teacher, in conjunction with the SENCo will begin to review the child’s access to the curriculum.
 This is the graduated approach, as detailed below.

 No SEN → Booster group → SEN Support → EHC Plan

 The decision to begin SEN support for a child is not taken quickly or lightly.
-Where a teacher has specific concerns (and may have tried ‘booster groups’) they will discuss these concerns with the SENCo.
-The teacher and SENCo will then discuss these concerns with the child and the parents/carers in a planning meeting, and SEN support may begin.
+Where a teacher has specific concerns (and may have tried ‘booster groups’) they will discuss these concerns with the SENDCo.
+The teacher and SENDCo will then discuss these concerns with the child and the parents/carers in a planning meeting, and SEN support may begin.

 Our approach to SEN support follows the recommended cycle:

 The teacher will meet with all staff providing SEN support to review targets at regular intervals.
 A child’s learning will be assessed and then the team will plan appropriate targets and support.

 The special educational needs of most children will be met through SEN Support.
 Some children, however - those with severe, complex or long-term learning difficulties or disabilities - will need to have extra support arranged for them by the Local Authority (LA).
 Following a Statutory Assessment, the LA may decide to issue an ‘Educational Health Care Plan’ (EHCP).
 This plan describes the area(s) in which the child has needs and includes details of extra resources that are required to help the school support them further.
 The support for the child will usually take place at the school but may, on occasions, involve working with other professional organisations such as an Educational Psychologist, the Specialist Teaching Service and the Joint Therapies Service (which includes Occupational Health, Speech Therapy and Physical Therapies).